bigtreetech/BIGTREETECH-TouchScreenFirmware/README.md

 **element3:** The config.ini file

-**element4:**  Ne or several language file(s) **(optionally)**
+**element4:**  One or several language file(s) **(optionally)**

+**STEPS:**

 **step1:** Copy your self compiled firmware or the BIGTREE_TFT*_V*.*.*.bin, plus the TFT*` folder and the config.ini to the root of a blank SD card that is <8GB and formatted as FAT32:

 ![Firmware](https://user-images.githubusercontent.com/54359396/100600549-b6cffd00-3301-11eb-8b57-d56b7a4422f1.jpg)

-**Optionally**, copy one or several language .ini file(s) from Copy to SD Card root directory to update/Language Packs [`Copy to SD Card root directory to update/Language Packs`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/8963aed84c40a3b8daf2768a7feb37aeeab71996/Copy%20to%20SD%20Card%20root%20directory%20to%20update%20) folder onto the SD card.
+**Optionally**, copy one or several language.ini file(s) from [`Copy to SD Card root directory to update/Language Packs`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update/Language%20Packs) folder onto the SD card.
 Doing so will allow you to switch between English and the uploaded language(s), using the corresponding Language function of the TFT.
 We recommend to upload the minimum amount of languages, to keep the memory usage low.
-The language .ini file can be edited to change the text shown on the TFT.
+The language.ini file can be edited to change the text shown on the TFT.

 ![Language Pack](https://user-images.githubusercontent.com/54359396/100600564-b9caed80-3301-11eb-8997-d376f05323f6.jpg)